INDIA TEMPLES

 These were some special temples in India

 KALIGHAT KALI TEMPLE Kolkata.
-Dec 2012 holiest spot.
+Dec 2012.

 Regarded as one of the holiest of the 51 Shakti Peeths on Earth, the Kalighat Kali Temple is a must-visit place in Kolkata due to its history and legend.
-The temple is dedicated to the Hindu Goddess Kali and is located by the banks of Adi Ganga, a small canal that connects to the Hooghly River.
+The temple is dedicated to the Hindu Goddess Kali and is located on the banks of Adi Ganga, a small canal that connects to the Hooghly River.
 The present temple building was built in 1809.

-The idol of the Goddess Kali, featuring three big eyes, four hands and a long protruding tongue, is made out of sandstone.
+The idol of the Goddess Kali, featuring three big eyes, four hands and a long protruding tongue, is made of sandstone.
 The tongue and the eyes of the idol are made of gold.

 A tout took me first to the room where two young goats are slaughtered daily.
 The tout showing me around suggested a $50 donation for the poor which I’m sure is pocketed.
 When dealing with these guys always have some small change in your pocket and say that is all you have.